Managing Hazardous Waste

 Universal Waste – Fluorescent Bulbs and Other Mercury-Containing Lamps

-What is a Universal Waste?
+What is a universal waste?

 Universal waste lamps include: